 You can really enhance the visuals of phone footage by getting specialized lenses for mobile devices.
 Just like lenses for DSLRs, mobile lenses can be wide, telephoto, and even anamorphic.
 Although these aren’t necessary considering many phones have a decent zoom range, these lenses can help change perspective and also get you that shallow depth of field.
 These CamKix lenses are a great bang for your buck!
 They can clip on to almost every phone, and they look good too!

 Remember—what you hear is just as important as what you see.
 Fortunately, phones have pretty good internal microphones.
 If you think about it, their main purpose is to transmit sound.
 However, there is always something that can boost the phone’s performance.
 This just so happens to take the form of external microphones built specifically for phones.
 The audio geniuses at Rode have a couple mics that will record crisp and clean audio directly to your phone—the VideoMicro and the VideoMic Me.
 You can also get the BOYA lav mic to record audio closer to your subject.

 It just goes to show—it isn’t the camera that matters, it’s how you use it.
 All of these amazing accessories aren’t even necessary to make something that sticks with your audience.
 Composition, lighting, and overall story work independently from the camera.
 These factors are what separate a good filmmaker from a bad one—not the type of camera they use.
 An audience would rather watch an amazing story filmed on an iPhone than a horrible one filmed on an Arri Alexa.
 So if you learn to work with what you have, then you’ll be on your way to becoming a better filmmaker in no time.

 Once you’re finished editing your beautiful footage shot entirely on your phone, make sure you share it on social media.
 The best way to do this is by exporting it to a mobile friendly format.
-To learn more, check out our previous post for a walkthrough on how to resize your video for social media.
+To learn more, check out our previous post for a walkthrough on how to resize your video for social media or for vertical stories.